 - Certain toxins like cobalt.

-- Certain drugs (such as cocaine and amphetamines) and two drugs used to treat cancer (doxorubicin and daunorubicin).
+- Certain drugs (such as cocaine and amphetamines) and two drugs are used to treat cancer (doxorubicin and daunorubicin).

 - Thyroid disease